Hex (1973 film): Screenplay

-The original screenplay for Hex was written in 1969 by Vernon Zimmerman and Doran Cannon in 1969, conceived as "the biggest piece of schlock they could [write]."
+The original screenplay for Hex was written in 1969 by Vernon Zimmerman and Doran Cannon, conceived as "the biggest piece of schlock they could [write]."
 The story was completed at the height of the popularity of biker films, and blended plot elements of those films with supernatural horror.
 Fascinated by the "machines versus mysticism" present in Zimmerman and Cannon's story, Garen purchased the rights to the film and wrote the screenplay with Stephen Katz.

 Filming

 Filming of Hex began in September 1971 at the Cheyenne River Indian Reservation in South Dakota.
 The town featured in the film was built on a set for $40,000 in the town of Okaton.
 Additional photography took place in California.
 It had a working title of Grassland.
 According to director Garen, the film's distributor, Twentieth Century Fox, failed to supply him the funds to complete the picture, resulting in him going "totally bankrupt" to complete the shoot.
 While the majority of the film was shot on location in South Dakota, some sequences were filmed at Fox Studios in Los Angeles.
 Principal photography was completed in late December 1971.

 Actress Hillarie Thompson recalled that, during the South Dakota shoots, the cast and crew nearly "froze to death the entire time.
 It was very cold and the crew was shoveling snow out of scenes."
-Thompson also recalled being impressed by her co-stars Busey and Carradine, as well as Scott Glenn, who she said "would go off to a corner for an hour before a scene and go over it and over it by himself."
+Thompson also recalled being impressed by her co-stars Gary Busey and Keith Carradine, as well as Scott Glenn, who she said "would go off to a corner for an hour before a scene and go over it and over it by himself."